Does homeowners insurance cover tornado damage?

 How does home insurance cover tornado damage?

 Keep in mind that some standard homeowners insurance policies might not list windstorms (and thus tornadoes) as a covered peril.
-Additionally, some have wind exclusions that reduce or eliminate coverage for wind damage.
+Additionally, some have wind exclusions that eliminate coverage for wind damage, or they may have a separate, higher deductible for windstorm claims.
 Check your policy thoroughly to understand its covered perils and exclusions.

 What about tornado property damage from trees?

 If a fallen tree damages your home during a tornado, your homeowners insurance policy may cover the tornado damage — if windstorms are a covered peril and your policy doesn't have any wind exclusions.
 There may be exceptions, though.
-Suppose the tree was already rotting and general maintenance was neglected prior to the tornado that felled it.
-Your insurer may not cover the damage because proper care may have prevented the tree from falling.
+Suppose the tree was already rotting and general maintenance was neglected prior to the tornado that caused it to fall.
+Your insurer may not cover the damage because proper reasonable care may have prevented the tree from falling.

 How do I file an insurance claim for tornado damage?